20 February 2010

 Name/ nick name/ dates in Turkey/ job code/ email address/ mailing address/ phone number

 Annual dues of $10.00 are required to initiate membership and are then due every January.
-Members joining in September or later will become members immediately, but dues will be credited to the next year.
-Instructions for making out the check will be forwarded to you via email.
+Members joining in September or later will become members immediately, but dues will also be credited to the next year.
+Instructions for making out the check will be forwarded to you via the US Postal Service.

-Upon receipt of your dues, you will be provided instructions on registering with our Google Groups service.
-After completing that free registration, you will begin to receive group email and be able to send to the entire group.
+Upon receipt of your dues, you will be provided instructions on registering with our Google Groups service and our members-only web site.
+After completing these free registrations, you will begin to receive group email and be able to send to the entire group, and you will have access to the members-only web site.

 I hope you’ve found this little introduction to our group interesting, and that you will be interested in joining us.
 Each new member builds on the combined memories of our assignment to Karamürsel, and you quickly begin to feel that it was a unique time, in a unique location; and that there seems to be something very special about those who were among us at that time.
 We look forward to hearing from you.